bchugg/stat-map/anisotropic distribution.md

 $$
 X \neq QX,
 $$
 in distribution, where $X\sim P$.
-This is simply the negation of the anisotropic condition.
+This is simply the negation of the isotropic condition.
 Thinking about it intuitively is much easier.